Opportunities for Young Men - Camps

 Auckland Grammar School is pleased to be able to offer an opportunity for Form 6 students to gain valuable skills in how to be effective leaders through experiencing challenging situations within an outdoor education context.

-As part of our wider Leadership Programmes portfolio, three Form 6 Leadership Camps will operate out of Venturelodge in Ohakune in Terms 1, 2 and 3.
+As part of our wider Leadership Programmes portfolio, two Form 6 Leadership Camps will operate out of Venturelodge in Ohakune in Terms 2 and 3.
 The camps run for the duration of the week with the students departing early Monday morning and returning early Friday evening.

 Each camp will see the students work from our base in Ohakune, using the contrasting terrain in and around the Tongariro National Park.
 Your son will be expected to lead a number of team activities and scenarios throughout the five day camp.
 The activities are designed to place students out of their comfort zone, so that they gain a better understanding of their own leadership skills and how team dynamics operate, with a view to developing strong leaders.

-The cost of the camp this year will be $550 and will include travel throughout the week, all food, activities, and instruction.
+The cost of the camp this year will be issued in our application correspondence and will include travel throughout the week, all food, activities, and instruction.
 During the week your son will receive verbal feedback on his performance from his team leader.
-We would also encourage him to act as a Form 7 leader on one of next year's Form 4 Camps.
+The skills learnt on this camp can be utilised in form 7 leadership roles and we would strongly encourage him to act as a Form 7 leader on one of next year's Form 4 Camps.

-If students are selected, they will be given a greater volume of information on the itinerary and pre-camp requirements through meetings in the coming weeks.
-The application process has now been closed and your son's application will be reviewed by the Form 6 Dean, the School's Leadership Team and the Master in Charge of Leadership Programmes, Mr Woodford, to determine a list of successful candidates.
+The application process will open mid-way through term 1 and if students are selected, they will be given a greater volume of information on the itinerary and pre-camp requirements through meetings in the coming weeks.
+Your son's application will be reviewed by the Form 6 Dean, the School's Leadership Team and the Master in Charge of Leadership Programmes, Mr Hunter, to determine a list of successful candidates